Simon Heathfield: Ordained ministry

 Heathfield was ordained in the Church of England as a deacon in 1999 and as a priest in 2000.
 From 1999 to 2002, he served his curacy at the Church of the Good Shepherd, Heswall in the Diocese of Chester.
 Then, from 2002 to 2005, he worked with the Church Pastoral Aid Society as its Vocation and Ministry Advisor; this was a national role with the aim to "encourage vocations and develop leadership".
 Having returned to parish ministry, he served as Team Rector of Walthamstow in the Diocese of Chelmsford between 2006 and 2014.
 He was also Area Dean of Waltham Forest from 2012 to 2014.

 In July 2014, it was announced that Heathfield would be the next Archdeacon of Aston in the Diocese of Birmingham.
-In November 2014, he was welcomed into the diocese during at a service at St Philip's Cathedral, Birmingham.
+In November 2014, he was welcomed into the diocese during a service at St Philip's Cathedral, Birmingham.
 On 30 September 2022, Heathfield resigned his archdeaconry.